Fabry-Perot interferometry in Weyl semi-metals: Abstract

 \section{Abstract}

-We show that the electrical transport across a minimal model for a time-reversal symmetry(TRS) breaking Weyl semi-metal (WSM) involving two Weyl nodes can be interpreted as a Fabry-P\'erot type interferometer in momentum space.
+We show that the electrical transport across a minimal model for a time-reversal symmetry(TRS) breaking Weyl semi-metal (WSM) involving two Weyl nodes can be interpreted as an interferometer in momentum space.
 The interference phase depends on the distance between the Weyl nodes ($\vec{\delta k}$) and is {\it anisotropic}.
-It is further shown that a minimal inversion symmetry broken model for a WSM with four Weyl nodes effectively mimics a situation corresponding to having two copies of Fabry-P\'erot type interferometer due to the presence of an orbital pseudo-spin domain wall in momentum space.
+It is further shown that a minimal inversion symmetry broken model for a WSM with four Weyl nodes effectively mimics a situation corresponding to having two copies of the interferometer due to the presence of an orbital pseudo-spin domain wall in momentum space.
 We point out that the value of the $\delta k$ and consequently the interference phase can be tuned by driving the WSMs resulting in oscillations in the two terminal conductance measured in the direction of splitting of the Weyl nodes.